otrv4/otrv4/otrv4.md

   disguise the length of your message), use this TLV.

 Type 1: Disconnected
   Closes the connection.
+If you receive a TLV record of this type, you should transition to 'FINISHED' state (see below), and inform the user that its correspondent has closed its end of the private connection, and the user should do the same.
 This TLV should have the 'IGNORE_UNREADABLE' flag set.

 Type 2: SMP Message 1
   The value represents the initial message of the Socialist Millionaires'